laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 - [Panopto](https://www.panopto.com/about/news/panopto-adds-automatic-recording-and-sharing-of-recurring-zoom-meetings-offers-businesses-universities-colleges-and-schools-unlimited-complimentary-panopto-enterprise-for-three-months/) - Panopto is an online video platform for businesses & universities.
 Easily create, host, search, share, and stream videos across your organization.
 For three months, organizations new to Panopto may use Panopto Cloud at no cost to capture and stream unlimited amounts of video.
 Also, Panopto has launched a new workflow that helps administrators and instructors automatically record and intelligently share recurring Zoom Video Communications meetings with attendees or students.

+#### Nectar

+- [Nectar HR -360](https://bit.ly/2JXChxM) - Nectar helps distributed teams reinforce great work through 360 recognition & rewards.
+Create a value-based culture of collaboration and sharing across your workforce by making it easier than ever to appreciate and reward each other for achievements both big and small.Free premium subscription for 6 months.
+Get full access to the premium features including peer to peer recognition, hundreds of digital rewards options, birthday and years of service automation, company-specific rewards and much more.